-The Plant revised its beginning net position through the implementation of GASB Statements #68 and #71 related to accounting for pensions.
+During 2015, the Plant revised its beginning net position through the implementation of GASB Statements #68 and #71 related to accounting for pensions.
 The cumulative effect of this revision was to reduce total net position by \$1,769,427.
-Prior year was restated to reflect not only the net pension liability and deferred outflows in the amount of \$2,037,007 but also an increase in net income of \$267,580 due to a reduction in pension expenses.

-NOTE 2 - FUTURE IMPLEMENTATION OF GASB PRONOUNCEMENTS
+NOTE 2 - FUTURE IMPLEMENTATION OF GASB PRONOUNCEMENTS: